Legalica Privacy Policy & Data Protection

 13.2 Notification Content: (a) Nature of breach; (b) categories and approximate number of Data Subjects affected; (c) likely consequences; (d) measures taken or proposed; (e) contact point.

-13.3 Documentation: All breaches are documented with facts, effects, and remedial actions.
+13.3 Documentation: All breaches are documented with facts, effects, and remedial actions (Art.
+33(5) GDPR).

 14. NO-TRAINING COVENANT